ryddle/xcolor/README.md

 # xcolor
-WARNING: this library is at early development<br>## xcolor.js
+**WARNING:** this library is at early development<br>## xcolor.js

-This document describes the `xcolor.js` library, a JavaScript class for converting between various color formats.
+The `xcolor.js` library provides a collection of JavaScript functions for working with colors in various formats.
+It offers methods for:

+- Generating random colors
+- Converting between color formats
+- Performing color manipulations, such as:
+    - Interpolating between colors
+    - Darkening and lightening colors
+    - Creating color palettes

 **Installation**